bigeasy/r-tree/diary.md

+## Tue Dec 15 06:56:59 CST 2020

+With the write-ahead log it would seem that things like moves become much simplier.
+You remove from one page, add to another, but because of the write-ahead structure, when either page load navigates they will see the add or remove.
+When I started this paragraph I thought I'd be describing a special structure they would both see, but no, one would see their remove and one would see their add.

+In the case of the r-tree we still need to descend pages to do a move which you would imagine you would do in pairs to keep from holding onto too much cached material, so you probably want to add to the write-ahead log that you're in the middle of a re-distribution.

+## Tue Dec 15 06:48:31 CST 2020

+What we're really doing when we block appenders from housekeeping is not blocking a strand from proceding, we're blocking the invocation of a user function, and we're processing the enqueued information in the housekeeper.
+Removing a keyed queue from a set of turnsitles does not have to block the turnstile, we can puck the queue out of the "fracture" and into another.
+This would be a method called intercept and it would return the entry and then you'd have to release it.

+## Tue Dec 15 06:32:41 CST 2020

+Recall that Fracture had something to do with sharing turnstiles.
+I can see deadlock in how this is apporached.
+If a merge needs to block three pages, if we have two housekeeping threads we would need six appender threads.
+We would have to be aware of this when we create our shared fractures.

+## Mon Dec 14 15:50:30 CST 2020

+Reloading.
+Trying to recall what was on my mind with `Fracture`.
+I was at Robert's on Elysian Fields, standing in line, thinking about it.
+I thought about it pretty hard and there's probably something there that folds back into Strata.

+All I can recall is that there was a dependency concept, that a queue of events would not be able to wait on itself.
+The housekeeping queue could not submit appends back into itself.
+There would have to be enough workers in an append queue to accommodate it.

+Looking at Strata there is the bit where all the queued writes are gathered so they can be written after a page split or merge.
+The split or merge was based on the page in memory.
+The page in memory is based on any of the appends that are in memory.
+Those appends need to be flushed with split or merge.
+They need to be synchronously removed from the queued writes prior to any asynchronous action.
+Once asynchronous actions start, new writes can be appended to their queues.

+It is hard to describe, but it is pretty well understood if I look at the code for just a few minutes.
+I believe Fracture is trying to capture this in an interface.

 ## Sat Nov 21 14:52:44 CST 2020

 The simplicity of the write-ahead log makes me want to imagine something more